sancharib-git/capstone-llm/README.md

 - run the tasks
   - install the project in your venv directory as follows: `pip install -e .`
   - run a task: `python3 -m capstonellm.tasks.clean` or `python3 -m capstonellm.tasks.ingest`
+  - you can check if your task ran correctly by running `pytest tests/test_clean.py`

 ## Task 2: schedule your task using Airflow